 In June I made this post.
 At the time I did not know who the photographer was.
 About every other day I take a look at the referrers to my site, which occasionally prove quite interesting.
 One of the referrers I checked this evening revealed that the photographer for this image was none other than Mary Ellen Mark.
 I’m excited about this discovery because Mark is an A-list photographer.
 Wikipedia quotes her on her child photography: “I’ve always felt that children and teenagers are not ‘children,’ they’re small people.
 I look at them as little people and I either like them or I don’t like them.”

-Confessions of Christina Ricci (Official Site)
+Confessions of Christina Ricci (Official Site, now defunct)

 Mary Ellen Mark (Official Site)